 Getting Started (WIP) – Macintosh Repository is an excellent all-in-one introduction to the scene.
 My personal emulator of choice is Mini vMac, simply because I adore the 2bit minimalism of Macintosh System 7.
 Once you’re up and running, Macintosh Garden is a nice place for classic Mac games and software.

-My current favourite is Déjà Vu, which cleverly uses the Mac’s native Finder interface as part of the game itself – there’s something wonderfully meta about it.
+One of my current favourite games is Déjà Vu, which cleverly uses the Mac’s native Finder interface as part of the game itself (there’s something wonderfully meta about it!).
 Other standouts from the same era include Shufflepuck Café, SimCity, Glider, and Battle Chess, each remarkable in its own way.

 4 Nintendo